 There are many good Ayurvedic doctors practicing here in Germany.
 I think it is important, if you really have physical complaints and not only want to work preventively with Ayurveda, that you really go to a studied doctor and not to a coach.

-Ayurveda has become more of a lifestyle in Germany, but at its root it is a medical system and as such should only be used by doctors to treat illnesses.
-To find a doctor near you, you can look at Ayurveda-Verband .
+Ayurveda has become more of a lifestyle in Germany, but at its root it is a medical system and as such should only be used by doctors for illnesses.
+To find a doctor in your area, you can look at the Ayurveda Association.
 However, there are now also some Ayurveda doctors who practice online, like me.

-Yoga can have a very positive effect on sciatica symptoms.
-The main point here is to create mobility and width in the lower back.
-From an Ayurvedic perspective, yoga can also be used to specifically reduce Vata.
+Dr. Nadine Webering: Yoga can have a very positive effect on sciatica.
+The main aim here is to create mobility and width in the lower back.
+From an Ayurvedic point of view, yoga can also specifically reduce Vata.
 My four most effective asanas (yoga positions) are:

 Cat-Cow

-Come into the quadruped position.
-Exhale, lift the sternum forward to the top and gaze up at the ceiling without resting the head on the neck.
-Lift the sitting legs so that a small hollow back is formed.
-However, pull the belly button inward so that you don't fall too far into the small of the back.
+Come into a quadruped position.
+Exhale, lift your sternum forwards and upwards and look up towards the ceiling without resting your head on your neck.
+Raise your sitting bones so that you form a small hollow back.
+However, pull your belly button inwards so that you don't fall too far into a hollow back.

-Inhale and round the back into a cat hump.
+Inhale and round your back into a cat hump.
 Start with the lumbar spine and let the rest of the spine follow like a wave.
-Only last, the chin comes to the chest.
-Repeat this movement at least 10 times to prepare the back for the following movements.
+The chin should be placed on the chest last.
+Repeat this sequence of movements at least 10 times to prepare the back for the following movements.

 Samakonasana (right angle) on the wall